 I only recommend using discs to transfer photos between people, not for long-term archives.
 Optical media is useful, but technology is moving away from discs in favor of more reliable options.

-Despite common habits of many people, memory cards or memory sticks are not intended for long-term file storage.
-I’ve met more than one person that simply never clears off a memory card, and instead just buys a new one whenever one fills up (an expensive habit, at the very least).
+Despite common habits for many people, memory cards or memory sticks are not intended for long-term file storage.
+I’ve met more than one person that simply never clears off a memory card and instead just buys a new one whenever one fills up (an expensive habit, at the very least).

 Memory cards are intended as a place to capture pictures in a camera, and then transfer them to a computer.
 They can serve as temporary duplicate storage while you’re backing up the pictures elsewhere, but I would not leave my precious photos on a memory card for any extended length of time.
 There is no guarantee that technology will continue to support particular brands or sizes of memory cards in the future.